Stolen Photo & Video Content Removal

 - A newspaper took a photo of a client and used that photo in an article about a social cause that our client does not support.

 - Someone created a disparaging publication about a client on a shaming site which included their photo and personal information.

 - Someone published or threatened to publish an intimate photo or video of a client that was intended to be private.

-Common Internet Issues Related to Stolen Photo & Video Content
+Popular Internet Issues Related to Stolen Photo & Video Content

 Online impersonation occurs when someone makes a social or professional networking profile purporting to be you.
-Impersonation profiles may use your name, images, videos, work product and other personal information without your permission.
+Impersonation profiles may use your name, images, videos, work product, and other personal information without your permission.
 Impersonation accounts can often be removed from the internet as a violation of a website’s terms and conditions; however, removing an account will not help you identify the person impersonating you.
-An online impersonator can be traced and identified through a combination of cyber-investigation and legal techniques, which may include the filing of a John Doe lawsuit.
+An online impersonator can be traced and identified through a combination of cyber-investigation and legal techniques which may include the filing of a John Doe lawsuit.